-We continue to meet on the first and third Thursdays each month at Two in the afternoon in the home of Mrs Shirley Beasley or of Mrs Enid Trafford, and we appreciate the kind hospitality of both ladies.
-We pray for those in the church fellowship who we know are unwell or facing particular difficulties.
+We continue to meet on the first and third Thursdays each month at Two in the afternoon in the homes of group members; we appreciate the kind hospitality of them all.
+Wherever we are we pray for those in the church fellowship who we know are unwell or facing particular difficulties.

 Members each contribute a pound at our meetings.
-From time to time we donate the proceeds to such charities as we feel led to support.
-During the past year we made donations to Christian Aid and the Wokingham Foodbank.
+From time to time we donate the proceeds to charities who we agree to support.
+During the past year we made donations to Methodist Relief, Missionary Aviation Fellowship and Crisis.

-Meets: Every Tuesday in the Bradbury Centre at 10:00.
+Meets: Every Tuesday in the Bradbury Centre (John) at 10:00.